UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 we must have a side-effects in our functions or there is no way to avoid it.
 In these cases, it is extremely important that we document it.

 This leads to the next question of *How*?
-Good news - we answer this further on in this module\!
+Good news - the answer is coming later on in this module\!

 ---